< Back

 *Christ carrying the Cross.
 Marble, 157 x 118.

 A late work, probably dating from around 1535-40.
 It differs from Sebastiano's first version of this subject, probably painted around 1516 and now at the Prado, in the solid dark background and absence of other figures.
 It is usually identified as the 'Christ carrying the cross, painted on stone from the middle up', mentioned by Vasari as painted for the ‘Patriarch of Aquileia’ after Sebastiano’s appointment to the Piombo in 1531.
 Several members of the Grimani family – Domenico and his nephews Marino and Giovanni (who was later accused of heresy because of his Lutheran sympathies) – were Patriarchs of Aquileia and possible patrons of the picture, which (large and on marble) may have been an altarpiece.
 Formerly in the collection of Count Gyula Andrássy at Budapest, it entered the museum in 1951.
-There are smaller variants (on slate) in the Hermitage at St Petersburg and the Prado at Madrid.
+There are smaller versions (on slate) in the Hermitage at St Petersburg and the Prado at Madrid.

 *Portrait of a Man.
 Wood, 115 x 94.